-Cape Horn is a large headland, kind of like Bray Head really, perhaps a bit taller.
-But it’s its location at the very southern tip of South America that makes it such a special place.
+Cape Horn is a large headland by the sea, a bit like Bray Head really, perhaps a bit taller – but it’s its location at the very southern tip of South America that makes it such a special place.

 In this stretch of turbulent ocean, storms are stronger and waves are bigger than anywhere else on Earth.

-For a large part of my life I had dreamed of doing some kind of sailing adventure.
-But like most people, never managed to do anything about it.
+For a large part of my life I had dreamed of doing some kind of adventure sailing trip but like most people, never managed to do anything about it.
 So back in the mid-2000s, I stumbled upon a website that was to have a major impact on my life.
-No, it didn’t offer me the secret to instant wealth or spiritual enlightenment.
-And for those of you sniggering at the back, nor did it offer me any kind of chemical enhancement to make me a better lover.
+No, it didn’t offer me the secret to instant wealth or spiritual enlightenment – and for those of you sniggering at the back, nor did it offer me any kind of chemical enhancement to make me a better lover.

-Run by Whitbread Round the World Race veteran and renowned high latitude adventurer Skip Novak – pelagic.co.uk – had just what I was looking for – sailing adventures in some of the most remote parts of the globe.
-Little did I know back then that this would be my first real step in to the world of adventure travel.
+Run by Whitbread Round the World Race veteran and renowned high latitude adventurer Skip Novak – pelagic.co.uk – had just what I was looking for – sailing adventures in some of the most remote parts of the globe – little did I know then that this would be my first real step in to the world of adventure travel.

 So that left The Beagle Channel and Cape Horn, starting and finishing in Puerto Williams on Isla Navarino on the southern shore of the Beagle Channel.
 14 days on board plus a couple of days either end for travel – comfortable in three weeks.

 A short time later, we land at the tiny Chilean airstrip of Puerto Williams, at the bottom of the world.
-Puerto Williams is now predominantly a Chilean naval base but was once home to the now extinct Yaghan Indian tribe.
-Nowadays, a rather smart modern museum in the town is all that’s left to document their history.
+Puerto Williams is predominantly a naval town but was once home to the now extinct Yaghan Indian tribe – a rather smart modern museum in the town documents their history.

-The settlement is extremely remote, once you leave the town, there is almost no other civilisation.
-In the more sheltered spots, the trees are shrouded in a Nothofagus lichen – a real indicator of the purity of the air in this remote region.
+The settlement is extremely remote, once you leave the town, there is almost no other civilisation other than the wildlife.
+In the more sheltered spots, the trees are shrouded in a Nothofagus lichen, a real indicator of the purity of the air in this remote region.

-Puerto Williams is the capital of Chilean Antarctica, a signpost in the town indicates just how remote it really is.
-By the harbour, there’s a monument featuring the actual bow of the ship ‘Yelcho’.
-This was the ship chartered by Sir Ernest Shackleton to rescue his stranded crew from Elephant Island on the 30th August 1916.
-His epic journey with Tom Crean in an open boat from Antarctica to South Georgia is one of the all time great rescue stories.
+Puerto Williams is the capital of Chilean Antarctica, a signpost in the town indicates just how far away from anywhere it really is.
+Close by is a monument featuring the actual bow of the Yelcho, the ship chartered by Sir Ernest Shackleton to rescue his stranded crew from Elephant Island on the 30th August 1916 after his epic journey with Tom Crean across the Southern Ocean in an open boat to South Georgia.

-Here on the edge of the Beagle Channel I meet up with Stewart Richardson.
-Stewart is a former skipper on one of Chay Blythe’s British Steel Challenge yachts and skipper of Pelagic Australis for the past three seasons.
-We load my pack in to the RIB beached at the end of the runway and buzz out to Pelagic Australis.
-And what a boat!
-A bulletproof 75-foot cutter designed specifically for high latitude sailing.
-Reckoned to be probably the best of her kind in the world.
+Here on the edge of the Beagle Channel I meet up with Stewart Richardson, a former skipper on one of Chay Blythe’s British Steel Challenge yachts and skipper of Pelagic Australis for the previous three seasons.
+We load my pack in to the RIB beached at the end of the runway and buzz out to Pelagic Australis – and what a boat!
+A bulletproof 75-foot cutter designed specifically for high latitude sailing – reckoned to be probably the best of her kind in the world.

 The permanent crew are Stewart the skipper, first-mate Jess, Chris from the Falklands and Swiss from, yes… Switzerland.
 The guests are four Aussies, Mark, Louis, Andrew & Jo – two Slovakians, Robert & Peter – Santiago from Columbia – and myself.